seal-aerospec/AeroSpec-Dashboard/README.md

 ### Settings

-In the Settings component, the user can...
+In the Settings component, the user can update their account such as payment, contact, and user information.
+Saved updates should be reflected in the database.

 # Cloud Environment